Yan-Oliveira/doc-fao/content/advanced-escalations.rst

 - A customer requests a rework of a solution – the escalation must be adjusted.
 - To present a solution, more information is required from the customer – the escalation must be suspended.
-- A service technician can’t get into the building or has no free access to the machine that needs to be fixed – the escalation must be suspended
+- A service technician can’t get into the building or has no free access to the machine that needs to be fixed – the escalation must be suspended.
-- and many more!
+- And many more

 Benefits
    - Even more flexible escalation management – individually adoptable to customer or SLA.